Estimated reading time: 1 minute 30 seconds

 And cloud helps build silo-free businesses that can readily adopt new delivery mechanisms and revenue models to enhance agility, and streamline mergers and acquisitions.

-Using Oracle Storage Cloud, Tippett Studio reduced content retrieval from many days to less than four hours, yielding a tenfold reduction in total cost of ownership compared to competitive IaaS providers.
+Using Oracle Storage Cloud, Tippett Studio reduced content retrieval from many days to less than four hours, yielding a tenfold reduction in total cost of ownership compared to competitive infrastructure-as-a-service providers.

 The show goes on.

 Despite their ability to redefine themselves with the latest technology, M&E companies are facing significant challenges.